heathermiller/dist-prog-book/chapter/2/futures.md

 Event loops have proven to be surprisingly performant.
 When network servers are designed around multithreading, as soon as you end up with a few hundred concurrent connections, the CPU spends so much of its time task switching that you start to lose overall performance.
 Switching from one thread to another has overhead which can add up significantly at scale.
 Apache used to choke even as low as a few hundred concurrent users when using a thread per connection while Node can scale up to a 100,000 concurrent connections based on event loops and asynchronous IO.

+##Thread Model

+Oz programming language introduced an idea of dataflow concurrency model.
+In Oz, whenever the program comes across an unbound variable, it waits for it to be resolved.
+This dataflow property of variables helps us write threads in Oz that communicate through streams in a producer-consumer pattern.
+The major benefit of dataflow based concurrency model is that it’s deterministic - same operation called with same parameters always produces the same result.
+It makes it a lot easier to reason about concurrent programs, if the code is side-effect free.

+Alice ML is a dialect of Standard ML with support for lazy evaluation, concurrent, distributed, and constraint programming.
+The early aim of Alice project was to reconstruct the functionalities of Oz programming language on top of a typed programming language.
+Building on the Standard ML dialect, Alice also provides concurrency features as part of the language through the use of a future type.
+Futures in Alice represent an undetermined result of a concurrent operation.
+Promises in Alice ML are explicit handles for futures.

+Any expression in Alice can be evaluated in it's own thread using spawn keyword.
+Spawn always returns a future which acts as a placeholder for the result of the operation.
+Futures in Alice ML can be thought of as functional threads, in a sense that threads in Alice always have a result.
+A thread is said to be touching a future if it performs an operation that requires the value future is a placeholder for.
+All threads touching a future are blocked until the future is resolved.
+If a thread raises an exception, the future is failed and this exception is re-raised in the threads touching it.
+Futures can also be passed along as values.
+This helps us achieve the dataflow model of concurrency in Alice.

+Alice also allows for lazy evaluation of expressions.
+Expressions preceded with the lazy keyword are evaluated to a lazy future.
+The lazy future is evaluated when it is needed.
+If the computation associated with a concurrent or lazy future ends with an exception, it results in a failed future.
+Requesting a failed future does not block, it simply raises the exception that was the cause of the failure.

+#Implicit vs. Explicit Promises

+We define Implicit promises as ones where we don’t have to manually trigger the computation vs Explicit promises where we have to trigger the resolution of future manually, either by calling a start function or by requiring the value.
+This distinction can be understood in terms of what triggers the calculation : With Implicit promises, the creation of a promise also triggers the computation, while with Explicit futures, one needs to triggers the resolution of a promise.
+This trigger can in turn be explicit, like calling a start method, or implicit, like lazy evaluation where the first use of a promise’s value triggers its evaluation.

+The idea for explicit futures were introduced in the Baker and Hewitt paper.
+They’re a little trickier to implement, and require some support from the underlying language, and as such they aren’t that common.
+The Baker and Hewitt paper talked about using futures as placeholders for arguments to a function, which get evaluated in parallel, but when they’re needed.
+Also, lazy futures in Alice ML have a similar explicit invocation mechanism, the first thread touching a future triggers its evaluation.

+Implicit futures were introduced originally by Friedman and Wise in a paper in 1978.
+The ideas presented in that paper inspired the design of promises in MultiLisp.
+Futures are also implicit in Scala and Javascript, where they’re supported as libraries on top of the core languages.
+Implicit futures can be implemented this way as they don’t require support from language itself.
+Alice ML’s concurrent futures are also an example of implicit invocation.

 ## References

 {% bibliography --file futures %}